yashsahugtx/skype-docs/Skype/UCMA/presencecontainermembership-quickstart.md

 ## Prerequisites

-  - .

-  - Two users, enabled to use .
+  - Two users, enabled to use Skype for Business Server 2015.

   - The credentials for those users, and a client capable of logging in to Skype for Business Server 2015.